How To Develop Good Practice Habits

-The reason for this, is because of the wide variety of approach you can take to playing the instrument.
-By developing god practice habits, you’ll be able to progress your learning and ultimately progress your fun.
+The reason for this is because of the wide variety of approaches you can take to playing the instrument.
+By knowing how to develop good practice habits, you’ll be able to progress your learning faster and ultimately progress your playing quicker.

 It is always best to start out in very small increments of time.
 This will allow your muscles to develop.
-Muscles in the hands, wrists and fingers need to be developed and this can only be done through time.
-With proper practice habits this can be accomplished which will allow you to progress more rapidly.
+Muscles in the hands, wrists, and fingers need to be developed and this can only be done through time.
+With proper practice habits, this can be accomplished which will allow you to progress more rapidly.

-One of the most common mistakes that people make with learning guitar is that they practice for a hour or two for one day and then don’t practice for two or three days.
+One of the most common mistakes that people make with learning guitar is that they practice for an hour or two for one day and then don’t practice for two or three days.
 Don’t make this mistake!

 Have a specific space to practice in.
-This could be a extra bedroom, basement, or a garage.
+This could be an extra bedroom, basement, or garage.
 It doesn’t really matter where it is as long as it’s a place that makes you want to pick up your guitar and learn how to play it.
 A place where you can play what you have already learned.

-Having a place to practice is helpful, because when you sit down to learn, your mind gets focused and you concentrate better.
+Having a place to practice is helpful because when you sit down to learn, your mind gets focused and you concentrate better.
 With the proper environment, you will see that you progress much faster and more easily.

-You’ll progress faster if you practice a little everyday and retain the information.
-You’ll notice your progress, start having fun, and will feel motivated to keep going.
+You’ll progress faster if you practice a little every day and retain the information.
+You’ll notice your progress, start having fun and will feel motivated to keep going.
 Practice what you’ve learned, and work on learning new things.

 Another common mistake is for students to only practice what they are already good at.
 This is fun and all but progress in learning is stopped.
 Don’t make this mistake either!
-It’s best to review what your good at, continue to work on things that your not so you can get better, and work on putting it all together in application.
+It’s best to review what your good at, continue to work on things that you’re not so you can get better, and work on putting it all together in an application.

 Know Your Notes and Chords

 Get to know how all the notes work to form chords and scales.
 How songs are constructed.
 Why putting together some things work, and putting together some things don’t.
-This is a bit more advanced if your just starting out, but be sure to retain your basic fundamentals at all times.
+This is a bit more advanced if you’re just starting out, but be sure to retain your basic fundamentals at all times.
 What string are you playing on?
 What chord are you playing? ?Major or minor What type of chord is it?
 What notes are in the chord?